gmazzap/Faber/README.md

 Things to note in previous code:

  - array access interface is used to add services (container object is treated as an array)
- - factory closures have access to the container instance that can be used to inject dependencies in the object to be created (in the example above an instance of class `Foo` is passed to class `Bar`)
+ - factory closures have access to the container instance that can be used to inject dependencies in the object to be created (in the example above an instance of class `Foo` is injected to class `Bar`)
  - factory closures have access to the `$args` variable, it is an array of arguments used when the instance is retrieved (better explained below)
  - order used to define services doesn't matter: factories are executed if and when a service is required, not when it is defined.